roualdes/MATH131/syllabus.md

 class.
 This server hosts students across multiple Statistics and Data Science classes, with a specific channel for all sections of Math 131.

-Click this link to join the server: https://discord.gg/ck497bJty5.
-Verify your email and agree to the rules and code of conduct.
+* Click this link to join the server: https://discord.gg/ck497bJty5
+* Verify your email and agree to the rules and code of conduct.
 This helps create a safe learning environment.
+* Go to the `#class-selection` text channel in the left sidebar, choose your pronouns (optional but helpful), and click the Snake icon emoji under any post to self-assign you to the Math-131 role. this will let you see and access the class channels.
+* Post a question or 10 to the Math-131 channel.

 ### Community Coding